B.A.(Hons) Degree Counselling Studies (Registered) MBACP

 - Trainee Counsellors

-I offer some availability for those Individuals who work unsociable hours/shift workers who may not be able to attend therapy on the same day or at the same time each week (Please enquire for availability & Fee)
+I have some availability for Individuals who work unsociable hours/shift workers who may not be able to attend therapy on the same day or at the same time each week or employees who wish to self refer or be referred via employer.
+(Please enquire for availability & Fee)

 How do I book an appointment?